 The World Community for Christian Meditation (WCCM), sponsor of this Way of Peace dialogue with the Dalai Lama, closed registration many months ago when the maximum number for the auditorium, 400 people, was reached.
 Hundreds more are on the waiting list.
 Most of the participants are Christians who meditate and who see a kindred spirit in Tibetan Buddhism.
 Of the one-hundred or so Buddhists who are here, most are Tibetan Buddhist.
 I see on the list of teachers three friends of mine: Norman Fisher, a Zen master from San Francisco, Robert Kennedy, a Jesuit Zen teacher from new Jersey, and Fr.
 Kevin Hunt, a Trappist monk from Massachusetts who is also trained in the Zen tradition.

 The Way of Peace literature points out similarities between the inter-sectarian violence here and in other parts of the world such as Tibet.
-So, perhaps it’s not surprising that his visit by the Dalai Lama, a Nobel Peace Prize recipient, has been receiving good press in Ireland.
+So, perhaps it’s not surprising that this visit by the Dalai Lama, a Nobel Peace Prize recipient, has been receiving good press in Ireland.
 Many people are curious.
 What lessons about non-violence from the Buddhist tradition are also relevant to this conflict?
 Of course, there are other voices in the papers as well.
 Some letters to the editor express a view that the Dalai Lama doesn’t know the local situation and shouldn’t come here “telling us what to do.”
 My opinion doesn’t matter much.
 I’m a stranger in this land.
 But my hope is that the Dalai Lama’s wisdom, and Fr.
 Laurence’s Christian wisdom, touch on universal truths.
 In India and in Italy, I have heard His Holiness say “My religion is happiness, the true happiness of each person.”
 I am sure that Jesus and every Christian, whether Protestant or Catholic, would agree.
 Why is it so difficult for people of different faiths to focus on this universal human goal of happiness?
 I’m here to investigate.

 At 1:30 in the afternoon I stand in the darkened wings of the auditorium.
 As I look out, I see rows of theater chairs on either side ascending toward the three-story high ceiling.
 Talks by His Holiness and Fr.
 Laurence and by various spiritual and political leaders will take place here on the auditorium floor.
 The musicians will also play here, standing on the Irish earth.
 Out in front of me, in the middle of the floor, is a ten by thirty-foot box of Belfast dirt, and in the middle of that three chairs and some microphones stand on a square of carpet.
 After some introductory remarks, I will walk out to the dirt to play a solo piece.
 In the shadows, I lean down to take off my shoes and socks.
-I want to get closer to the Irish spirit as I play.
+I want to get closer to the Irish earthen spirit as I play.

 The seats are almost filled now, and the din of hundreds of conversations is dying down.
 At a signal from Giovani Felicioni, the producer, the house lights go down.
 Giovani squeezes my arm, smiles and nods.
 Time to go.
-I feel the warm brightness of a spotlight making the air glow around me as I stand on the cool earth of this beautiful and conflicted land to play Kyo Rei.
+I feel the warm brightness of a spotlight making the air glow around me as I stand on the cool earth of this beautiful and conflicted land to play Kyo Rei (empty bell).

 Luckily, I remember to take a very big breath before the first note.
 This first breath is important.
 It grounds me within myself.
 Hundreds are watching but I am alone.